investzo.com Technical Review – Is Investzo a Safe Broker?

 category and should be avoided whenever possible.

-Investzo shows multiple strong indicators of being a scam broker and should be avoided.
+Investzo shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.